 - Whether or not they’re combined at all,

 And the rules are per page type, e.g. a category page can have different rules to a blog post.
-This gives far more flexibility and allows minify issues to be fixed without further development.
+This gives far more flexibility and it allows minification issues to be fixed without further development.

-This functionality would be great to have in future releases.
+This functionality would be great to have in future releases of Magento.

 Bulk On-Page Updates

-Optimising page headings, titles and Meta descriptions is the bread and butter of on-page optimisation.
-Whilst you’ve always been able to edit these easily on a per page basis, Magento has made bulk updates more painful than necessary.
+Optimising page headings, titles and meta descriptions is the bread and butter of on-page optimisation.
+While you have always been able to edit these easily on a per-page basis, Magento has typically made bulk updates more painful than necessary.

-Magento 1.x and Magento 2.0.x offer a product export/product import method of doing mass product updates – but this has several issues.
+Magento 1.x and Magento 2.x offer a product export / product import method of doing mass product updates – but this has several issues:

-- Categories can’t be updated using this method.
-The Magento API must be used to mass update categories.
+- Categories can not be updated using this method – the Magento API must be used to mass update categories.